-Following a fat opener the Col de Montgriffon after 28 kilometres.
+Following a flat opener the Col de Montgriffon appears after 28 kilometres.
 The climb is 12.5 kilometres long and the average gradient sits at 4.1%, while there is no such thing as a descent at the top.
-The road continues to climb gradually in undulating style until the Col de Cuvillat appears after roughlt 50 kilometres.
+The road continues to climb gradually in undulating style until the Col de Cuvillat appears after roughly 50 kilometres.
 This is a short test: 3.4 kilometres at 7.4%.

 A short and steep downhill runs onto a non-classified ascent and a false flat of around 10 kilometres.
 The riders are halfway when it is time for the first proper descent.